Google Translate Disclaimer

 Outdoor Air Quality

-You can protect yourself and those you care about by understanding how air pollution affects your health, and by taking actions to reduce exposure to air pollutants and to improve air quality in our community by:
+Protect yourself and others by understanding how air pollution affects your health, and by taking actions to reduce exposure to air pollutants and to improve air quality in our community by:

-• understanding the Air Quality Health Index (AQHI) and Air Quality Alerts, which can keep you informed of current local air quality and help you make decisions to protect yourself and those you care about;
+• Understanding the Air Quality Health Index (AQHI) and Air Quality Alerts, which can keep you informed of current local air quality and help you make decisions to protect yourself and others.

-• estimating your sensitivity to air pollution.
-If you have an existing heart or lung condition, speak with your health care provider about additional ways to protect your health when air pollution levels are high; and
+• Understand your sensitivity to air pollution.
+If you have an existing heart or lung condition, or are pregnant, speak with your health care provider about additional ways to protect your health when air pollution levels are high.

 The Simcoe Muskoka District Health Unit works to improve air quality and reduce exposure to air pollutants by:

-• contributing to research on ways to reduce exposure to traffic-related air pollution through healthy community design; and
+• Contributing to research on ways to reduce exposure to traffic-related air pollution through healthy community design.

 Adverse health effects from air pollution depend on many things including the length of time, the amount, and type of pollution you are exposed to.
 While everyone is affected by air pollution, each person reacts differently.
-Children, older adults, those who are pregnant, and those with existing diabetes, heart or lung conditions, are at a greater risk of negative health impacts from air pollution.
+Children, older adults, pregnant people, people with existing illness or chronic health conditions (e.g., cancer, diabetes, heart or lung conditions), are at a greater risk of negative health impacts from air pollution.
 More information to help you assess your sensitivity to air pollution can be found here.

 Gases and fine particles that make up air pollution impact the heart, lungs, brain and other organs, and can lead to illness, hospitalization, and premature death.
 Long-term exposure to air pollution can increase the risk of developing heart and lung diseases and cancer.
 Short-term exposure to certain air pollutants, even at low levels of exposure, can:

-• irritate your eyes, lungs, nose and throat; and
+• Irritate your eyes, lungs, nose and throat

-If you, or someone around you experience severe symptoms, seek medical attention as soon as possible.
-Immediately call 911 if you think you or someone else is, or could be having a heart attack, stroke, or experiencing another medical emergency.
+If people experience severe symptoms, seek medical attention as soon as possible.
+Immediately call 911 if someone could be having a heart attack, stroke, or experiencing another medical emergency.

 Weather conditions, human emissions, and wildfires interact and contribute to the levels of air pollution (made up of gases and chemicals).
 Important air pollutants include; ground-level ozone (O3), fine particulate matter (PM2.5), nitrogen dioxide (NO2), sulphur dioxide (SO2) and carbon monoxide (CO).
 More information on air pollutants can be found from the World Health Organization and Government of Canada Websites.